 Machu Picchu Inspired Activity

 Give the kids a box of sugar cubes.
 If there is one child, they can do this individually.
-If there are more than 1 child, they have to work together on building a home or structure out of sugar cubes.
+If there is more than 1 child, they have to work together on building a home or structure out of sugar cubes.
 This helps demonstrate how the Inca worked together to build Machu Picchu over 500 years ago.

 Continued History of Peru

 The Spanish became interested in Peru as they sought for El Dorado, the city of gold.
 Francisco Pizarro arrived in Peru in 1532.
 He requested to meet the emperor of the Incas, Atahualpa.